The Day of Stevie Ray Vaughan’s Daddy’s Funeral

 Every time we heard something loud, we identified it as a helicopter and got all jiggedy (ed. – how do I turn off the red line under jiggedy).
 We knew he’d be late.
 The radio stations, yes even the local French speaking stations were updating their listeners with hourly bulletins.
 The show was on!

 Meanwhile at Jarry Park, the crowd had long since gathered and now swelled in front of the stage.
 We found ourselves about three hundred feet from the stage.
 I couldn’t see shit.
 My 5’6″ may have permitted me to have a decent view about twelve feet from the stage but now I had to make do with what I could.
 People were quickly gathering around us and we were quickly gaining a better view from our vantage point in contrast to those arriving only minutes after us.
-Nonetheless, we secured good, hard ground.
+Everybody’s shoulders were touching.
+Nevertheless, we secured good, hard ground.
 Albeit not without the routine foot sweeping of your immediate space ensuring no off-edged rocks or sharp twigs break your fall should you pass out from obliterated drinking (ed. – already four beers up and we’ve just arrived – time elapsed four minutes).

 We heard a helicopter and so we freaked out like Beatles chick groupies only to realize that it was some type of sound test.
 Not so bad, the tough, cool looking biker guys looked as erratic.
 Frank Marino played well and so did Jim Zeller.
 This was the first time we had heard of and seen Jim Zeller on harmonica.
 All I can say is wow!
 These guys seemed to have played past their slotted time by about a half hour.
 Everything was sounding the same.
 Like great performers, they realized it was time to get off before the audience hinted it.

 Stevie Ray’s Helicopter Lands in Jarry Park